rajnishm990/Generate_Image/README.md

 ### API Authentication

 Set the `STABILITY_API_KEY` environment variable to your Stability AI API key.
-This key is used for authentication when making requests to the Stability AI API.
+This key is used for authentication when making requests to the Stability AI API.\
+You can get the key by making an account at https://platform.stability.ai/

 ### Celery Configuration